top of page

 Near my cabin in Wisconsin, USA

-But here, the emphasis is on movement, access, and trust—a shared relationship with the land.
+But here, the focus is on movement, access, and trust: a shared relationship with the land.

-Protected by the Outdoor Recreation Act since 1957, allemannsretten preserves the ancient right to travel across uncultivated land, regardless of who owns it.
+Protected by the Outdoor Recreation Act since 1957, allemannsretten preserves the ancient right to travel across uncultivated land, no matter who owns it.

-As Norwegian travel guide Pål Bjarne Johansen notes in the video below, allemannsretten “favors the people, and not the landowner.”
+As Norwegian travel guide Pål Bjarne Johansen notes in the video you'll find embedded below, allemannsretten “favors the people, and not the landowner.”

 But this isn’t a vague ideal or a free pass to go wherever and do whatever you like.